 How Workflows Work

-If a server crashes and restarts, DBOS uses the information saved in the database to resume all pending workflows from where they left off.
-First, it finds all pending workflows: those with a recorded input, but no recorded output.
-Then, it restarts every pending workflow from the beginning, using its saved inputs.
-While re-executing an pending workflow, it checks before every function execution if the function has an output stored in the database, meaning it previously completed.
-If it finds a saved output, it skips re-executing that function and instead uses the saved output.
-When the workflow gets to the first function that does not have a saved output and hence didn't previously complete, it executes normally, thus "resuming from where it left off."
-Let's look at how this procedure obtains all three guarantees above.
+If a process executing a durable workflow is interrupted, upon restart DBOS uses the information saved in the database to resume the workflow from where it left off.
+First, it restarts the workflow from the beginning, using its saved inputs.
+While re-executing an pending workflow, it checks before every step if the step has an output stored in the database, meaning it previously completed.
+If it finds a saved output, it skips re-executing that step and instead uses the saved output.
+When the workflow gets to the first step that does not have a saved output and hence didn't previously complete, it executes the step normally, thus resuming from the last completed step.

 Reliability by Example